LeDDGroup/scroll-utility/README.md

 <script src="https://cdn.jsdelivr.net/npm/scroll-utility"></script>
 ```

-`scroll-utility` will be exported as `ScrollUtility` and you can access it with `window.ScrollUtility`
+in this case `scroll-utility` will be exported as `ScrollUtility` and you can access it with `window.ScrollUtility`

 # Usage